You've stumbled upon the idea to build a online course and now you're ready to take the next steps.

 - 2 employees

-It's important to find a catchy name for your online courses business so that you can stand out in your space.
+It's important to find a catchy name for your online course so that you can stand out in your space.

-Here are some general tips to consider when naming your online courses business
+Here are some general tips to consider when naming your online course

 - Avoid hard to spell names: you want something easy to remember and easy to spell for your customers